jonasoesch/p9/paper.md

 #### H1: Relationship

 Animated transitions did not lead the participants to assume a relationship between the two charts more often than the non-animated ones.
+H1 can therefore be rejected.

 #### H2: Causality